mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

 #### Divide and Conquer
 "__And__" in the name of a function is a <font color="red">RED</font> flag.
 Divide it into two functions.
-Write functions that has one job and one job only.
+Write functions that have one job and one job only.
 It will be easier to test.
 For example:

 ```C
 // Don't do this...